RPTechs/clickup-playbooks-mcp/README.md

 - Currently supports English language content analysis
 - Requires ClickUp API access and appropriate permissions
 - Document analysis is based on content patterns and may not catch all variations
-- Limited to documents within the RPNet->Playbooks folder structure
+- Limited to documents within the RPNet->Playbooks->Playbook Instructions folder structure

 ## Contributing